mDemianchuk/ds-lecture-maven/maven.markdown

 `mvn compile`

-Maven will execute every lifecycle phase prior to *compile* phase to generate the project's source files.
+Maven will execute every lifecycle phase prior to the *compile* phase to generate the project's source files.
 To run only the *test* phase, we can execute the next command:

 `mvn test`